Statutes of Limitations

 Studies show sex offenders often have between 100-300 victims throughout their lives, so every opportunity to prosecute them is a real opportunity to protect today’s kids.

-Why do statutes of limitations need to end in civil court?
+Why do we need to end statutes of limitations in civil court?

 If an adult survivor is too old to seek justice in criminal court, changing their state’s SOL doesn’t fix that.
 But retroactive justice in civil court is constitutional if the state passes a law to allow for it.